derkychen/nvim-config/README.md

-A lightweight, stick-to-defaults Neovim 0.11 config that aims to use the least number of plugins possible.
+An opinionated, lightweight, stick-to-defaults Neovim 0.11 config that aims to use the least number of plugins possible.

 ## Configuring an LSP with Neovim's native support